james-millner/jamesmillner.dev/content/about/index.md

 ### Engineering Specific Notes

 I'm a huge advocate of Kotlin.
-Its expressive and concise nature takes writing JVM-based applications to a whole new level, which makes it a current hobby language of choice.
+Its expressive and concise nature takes writing JVM-based applications to a whole new level.
+It's also a great introduction into the world of functional programming.

-Spring Boot is another resource I often lean on.
+Spring Boot is another resource I've got a lot of experience with.
 It simplifies the process of setting up stand-alone applications, eliminating a lot of the fuss associated with boilerplate code and infrastructure.
+That being said, it's not without its issues!

 I've also spent a good amount of time with Kafka, an event-streaming platform that's ideal for handling high-volume, real-time data.
 It's an integral part of the event-driven systems I work with, and lots of my professional experience has interacted with it.

 In addition to application development, I've frequently been involved with Containerisation and DevOps, not just professionally, but also as a personal hobby.